Reference No. 082 Sales Marketing Growth · Symptoms · Diagnostic

 Founder approves every dealTrain sales harderAuthority is not releasedMap pricing and approval rights

-More traffic does not fix a confused market promise.
+More traffic does not repair a confused market promise.

 A funnel leak may be one wrong premise.